 - Additional related topics

 Drawing on case studies and extensive research, Alan shares real practices, real insight, and inspires group interaction and discussion in solving issues effecting pattern uniformity and drift potential.

 Alan Corr, founder of Agri-Spray Consulting is a certified Operation S.A.F.E.
-Analyst and has conducted numerous fly-ins and private testing sessions in Nebraska and additional states which have included over 500 aircraft and more than 3,000 individual aircraft passes since 2005.
-Alan has conducted numerous aerial application research studies including pattern uniformity under various nozzle and boom placement scenarios, nozzle comparisons, spray deflection setting and boom pressure effects on droplet size, effect of spray additives on pattern and droplet size, crosswind patterns and downwind product movement in various weather conditions, drift reducing product comparisons, droplet size variation across the pattern, and other related boom set-up and spray deposition issues.
+Analyst and has conducted numerous fly-ins and private testing sessions nationally and internationally which have included over 900 aircraft and more than 8,000 individual aircraft passes since 2005.
+Alan has conducted numerous aerial application research studies including pattern uniformity under various nozzle and boom placement scenarios, nozzle comparisons, spray deflection setting and boom pressure effects on droplet size, effect of spray additives on pattern width and uniformity and droplet size, crosswind patterns and downwind product movement in various weather conditions, deposition aid comparisons, droplet size variation across the pattern, and other related boom set-up and spray deposition issues.